kyma-project/website/content/blog-posts/2021-03-24-release-notes-1.21/index.md

 See the [list of notable changes since Node.js 10 LTS](https://nodejs.org/tr/blog/uncategorized/10-lts-to-12-lts/).

 For more information on Node.js 10 deprecation, read about [Node.js releases](https://nodejs.org/en/about/releases/).

+## Known issues

+### Tracing not working with the new Eventing

+Due to the [change from Knative to NATS Eventing](#knative-based-eventing-replaced-by-nats), tracing is not working as expected for events sent to Kyma.
+All traces stop at the [Event Publisher Proxy](https://github.com/kyma-project/kyma/tree/release-1.21/resources/eventing/charts/event-publisher-proxy).
+To learn more, see [issue #10957](https://github.com/kyma-project/kyma/issues/10957).